flancian/garden/US trip 2023.md

 ### [[San Francisco]]

-I say San Francisco but I really mean Sunnyvale; I didn't set foot on San Francisco this time.
+I say San Francisco but I really mean [[Sunnyvale]]; I didn't set foot on San Francisco this time.
 I didn't really have time considering the distance between San Francisco and where I was staying, and the fact that I was flying out on Friday and intended to work every day.
 On previous visits I stayed in San Francisco proper and took the shuttle, but for a short purely work-oriented visit it didn't make sense, in particular given that Google is running fewer shuttles.